AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 ---
 # Ingest data via the Adobe Experience Platform Mobile SDK and the Edge Network

-This quick start guide explains how you can ingest mobile app tracking data directly into Adobe Experience Platform using the Adobe Experience Platform Web SDK and Edge Network and then use that data in Customer Journey Analytics.
+This quick start guide explains how you can ingest mobile app tracking data directly into Adobe Experience Platform using the Adobe Experience Platform Mobile SDK and Edge Network.
+Then use that data in Customer Journey Analytics.

 To accomplish this, you need to: